 The Sahara platform has an extensive history and was the first tool designed for live inspection of large diameter water mains.
-With over 2,000 leaks found in 1,300 miles (2,100 km) of inspections, Pure sets a higher standard in leak detection for large diameter pipelines.
+With over 5,000 leaks found in over 3,500 miles (5,600 km) of inspections, Pure sets a higher standard in leak detection for large diameter pipelines.
 Sahara® is a critical component of condition assessment and water loss management programs for utilities around the world.

 How it works